-Cash flow from operating activities and adjusted funds flow for the first quarter of 2021 increased when compared to the immediate preceding quarter primarily due to the increase in petroleum and natural gas revenue, partially offset with an increase in realized loss on financial contracts.
-The decrease in cash flow from operating activities and adjusted funds flow for the first quarter of 2021 when compared to the same period of the prior year is primarily a result of a realized loss on financial contracts during the period as compared to a realized gain on financial contracts during the first quarter of 2020, partially offset with an increase in petroleum and natural gas revenue.
+Cash flow from operating activities and adjusted funds flow for the second quarter of 2021 decreased as compared to the first quarter of 2021 primarily as a result of a significant realized loss on financial contracts during the second quarter as benchmark crude oil prices increased throughout the period.
+Cash flow from operating activities and adjusted funds flow for the second quarter of 2021 increased as compared to the same period of the prior year primarily due to the increase in petroleum and natural gas revenue during the period, partially offset by a significant realized loss on financial contracts as compared to a realized gain on financial contracts during the second quarter of the prior year.

+The decrease in cash flow from operating activities and adjusted funds flow for the six months ended June 30, 2021 when compared to the same period of the prior year is primarily a result of a realized loss on financial contracts as compared to a realized gain on financial contracts during the first six months of 2020.
+This decrease was partially offset with an increase in petroleum and natural gas revenue as crude oil pricing recovered through the first six months of 2021.

-See the following Operations section for additional information regarding the cash flow and operating results of the Company for the three months ended March 31, 2021 and see the Non-GAAP Financial Measures section of this MD&A for further information regarding adjusted funds flow.
+See the following Operations section for additional information regarding the cash flow and operating results of the Company for the three and six months ended June 30, 2021 and see the Non-GAAP Financial Measures section of this MD&A for further information regarding adjusted funds flow.